-Revisiting the Problem of Puppy Farming in the UK And How To Spot A Puppy Farmer.
+Puppy Farming in the UK And How To Spot A Puppy Farmer.

-Puppy farming as increased at alarming rates in the last ten years.
+Puppy farming has increased at alarming rates in the last ten years.
 The increase in puppy farms has been attributed, in part, to the way dogs are portrayed on social media; particularly those owned by celebrities.

 In 2019, both the RSPCA and the SPCA (Scotland) reported a massive rise in the number of calls relating to puppy farms, which they say is associated with celebrity dogs on social media.
 They claim it sets trends and demand for certain types of dogs – typically, cross bred ‘designer dogs’.
+Read our Holidays4Dogs article for tips on how to spot a puppy farmer.

 In April 2020, third party puppy sales were banned in the UK.
 The legislation was named ‘Lucy’s Law’ after a cavalier King Charles spaniel was rescued from appalling conditions in a puppy farm.
 It is now illegal for pet shops, or anyone who has not bred puppies themselves, to sell them commercially.
 Purchasers must be able to see puppies with their mother.